-Back in 2020, Mahlatini ran a competition in search for a Healthcare Hero who was going above and beyond to help save lives during the pandemic, and the winner would win a luxury trip to South Africa.
+Mahlatini ran a competition in 2022 in search for a Healthcare Hero who was going above and beyond to help save lives during the pandemic in which the winner would win a luxury trip to South Africa.
 We asked the public to nominate a Healthcare Hero they knew and with an overwhelming number of nominations and votes by the public, paediatric intensive care nurse Martha was crowned our winner.

 After much rescheduling (due to the ongoing effects of the pandemic) Martha finally headed off on a well-deserved trip of a lifetime with her childhood sweetheart and paramedic Ben, who she married since winning the Healthcare Hero competition.
-When they returned we sat down with our travellers for a Q&A session about their South Africa Cape, Winelands and Kruger safari experience:
+When they returned we sat down with our travellers for a Q&A session about their South African Cape Winelands and Kruger safari experience:

 How did it feel when you won the Mahlatini Healthcare Heroes competition?